mauricio222/wikifake-policy-english/README.md

-# Wikifake Policies - Spanish Chat Assistant
+# Wikifake Policies - English Chat Assistant

 A Flask web application that uses Google's Gemini AI to answer questions about specific policies in Spanish.
 The application loads content from a text file containing policies and provides a chat interface for users to ask questions.